5 free things to do in Columbus, Ohio with kids

 Fee things to do in Columbus, Ohio with kids - Topiary Park is a popular free attraction for families.

-Make sure you leave time to visit the Museum!?
-Here, families can learn more about our state budget and the right to vote.
+Make sure you leave time to visit the Museum!
+Here, families can learn more about our state budget, the Ohio Constitution, the different government agencies serving Ohio.

-#4 Enjoy the Columbus Commons on a Friday during summer
+#4 Enjoy the Columbus Commons on a Friday during the summer

 Free things to do in Columbus, Ohio with kids - Visit the Columbus Commons.
 Every Friday in the summer months there is a host of free activities